mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello: Creates an empty file called hello. chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello: Adds execution permission to the owner, the group owner and other users, to the file hello. chmod 007 hello: Sets no permission for user and group at all, sets all the permissions for other users. chmod 753 hello: User has all permissions, group can only read and execute hello file and other users can write and execute hello file.
+touch hello: Creates an empty file called hello. chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 007: Sets the permission to the file hello as follows: owner has no permissions at all, group has no permissions at all and all other users have all the permissions. chomd 753 hello: Sets the mode of the file hello to -rwxr-x-wx. chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode.